ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

-# Building from scratch: For teams of 0-5 people, building the new products and companies.
+# Building from scratch: Build things that customers want, better than anyone else.

+For teams of 0-5 people, building the new products and companies.

 An early stage Startup Playbook

 By: Chris Ragobeer